HenrikBengtsson/BiocParallel.FutureParam/README.md

 There are various types of synchronous and asynchronous futures to choose from in the [future] package.
 Additional futures are implemented in other packages.
-For instance, the [future.BatchJobs] package provides futures for _any_ type of backend that the [BatchJobs] package supports.
+For instance, the [future.batchtools] package provides futures for _any_ type of backend that the [batchtools] package supports.
 For an introduction to futures in R, please consult the vignettes of the [future] package.